maatlabs/ananse/README.md

 ## Overview

-_Ananse_ (the Akan/Twi word for spider) is a WebAssembly virtual machine whose execution can be proved under a zero-knowledge STARK.
+_Ananse_ (the Akan/Twi word for spider) is a WebAssembly-native virtual machine whose execution can be proved under a zero-knowledge STARK.
 Any program that compiles to the integer subset of WASM---written in Rust, C, C++, AssemblyScript, or any other language with a WASM target---runs on Ananse and produces a cryptographic proof that a third party can verify without re-executing the program.

 ## Status